wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.4 =
+* Improved support and FAQs on Plugin Oven support page

 = 1.3.18 =
 * Added alternate style sheet for sites with dark backgrounds.